-Authority: The Higher Education Act of 1965, Title IV, Part A, Subpart 2,

-Chapter 2 as amended
+Authority:The Higher Education Act of 1965, Title IV, Part A, Subpart 2, Chapter 2 as amendedRegulation:34 CFR 694CFDA#:84.334 comprehensive mentoring, counseling, outreach, and other supportive services.

-Regulation: 34 CFR 694 CFDA#: 84.334

-Encourages disadvantaged young people to pursue high goals, remain in school, and complete coursework suitable for college acceptance.
-The program administers early college preparation and awareness activities to provide Montana students with comprehensive mentoring, counseling, outreach, and other supportive services.
 The GEAR UP program also operates a financial assistance program that awards scholarships to students participating in Montana higher education.
 The program consists of approximately 20 staff, more than 20 cooperating campuses, and 21-23 school districts.
 The Office of the Commissioner of Higher Education (OCHE) is the fiscal agent for GEAR UP in Montana.